 As a whole, a typical tire is a composite of several parts, primarily sidewalls, inner liner, and the tire tread, which itself is a rubber component.
 The sidewalls comprise a steel cord and textile reinforced rubber network.
 If one considers that the tire tread is the only part of the vehicle’s contact with the road, it becomes obviously evident, that the majority of sources of energy dissipation are facilitated by the tread material, which is the prime influencing component on performance, such as handling, fuel efficiency, and braking efficiency.

 It is a known fact that adding graphenes changes the shape of the rheology curve, which influences the cure chemistry and results in changes to the rubber compound.

 GRATOMIC is a leader in the mining and commercialization of graphite products – specifically the valuable graphene-based nano material that is used for a wide range of mass market elastomer and polymer products, including the US $258 billion* global tire market.
 We are also aggressively developing other industrial applications such as lubricants, special rust, and proof coatings.
 Medical and High tech electronic applications.

-- Tires with Graphene sourced from Gratomic’s Aukam Graphite are being terrain tested in Asia & Europe right now
+- Tires with Graphene sourced from Gratomic’s Aukam Graphite have been terrain tested in Asia & Europe

-- Hard Data harvested to date indicates the tires are more durable when compared on a head to head basis with a premium brand tire
+- Hard Data indicates that Gratomic’s GUET tires offer more durability when compared on a head to head basis with a premium brand tire

-- Environmental impact and life cycle analysis is being undertaken as contemporaneously results to date strongly indicate substantial demand from tire manufacturing community
+- Environmental impact and life cycle analysis strongly indicate substantial demand from the tire manufacturing community

-- Proven to decrease rolling resistance equaling more miles per gallon (mpg)
+- GUET tires are proven to decrease rolling resistance equaling more miles per gallon (mpg)

-- Results to date support Gratomic’s Aukam Graphite specifications and supply as suitable for industry supply
+- Results support Gratomic’s Aukam Graphite specifications and supply as suitable for industry application

 - Lighter than ordinary tires and frames